secretstartups/handbook/people-group/learning-and-development/level-up/index.html.md

 # Introduction

-Welcome to LevelUp at GitLab.
+Welcome to Level Up at GitLab.
 This handbook page is meant to support both learners and administrators in Level Up.
-Thought Industries is the provider of the LevelUp platform and is mentioned often in this documentation.
+Thought Industries is the provider of the Level Up platform and is mentioned often in this documentation.

 # Contribute to Level Up